- Mirabegron oral tablet is only available as a brand-name drug. It doesn’t have a generic version. Brand name: Myrbetriq.

 Taking thioridazine with mirabegron increases the level of thioridazine in your body.
 This can raise your risk of side effects.

-Taking warfarin with mirabegron increases the level of warfarin in your body.
-This can raise your risk of side effects.
+Taking warfarin with mirabegron may increase the level of warfarin in your body.
+This can raise your risk of bleeding.
+Your doctor will monitor your warfarin therapy and adjust your dosage accordingly.

 Taking certain heart drugs with mirabegron increases the level of these drugs in your body.
 This can raise your risk of side effects.
 Examples of these drugs include: